PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Support-Experimental-Features.md

 An example for the second case:
 > We want to remove a problematic parameter from `Add-Type`.
-In order to evaluate the impact of the breaking chagne, we want to hide it only if the experimental feature is enabled.
+In order to evaluate the impact of the breaking change, we want to hide it only if the experimental feature is enabled.

 The same `[Experimental()]` attribute can also be used in this scenario.